 - Weight loss12

 If you answered yes to any of these questions or have other symptoms which are worrying you, it is important that you talk to your doctor.

 Advanced prostate cancer can affect you in obvious and sometimes, not so obvious ways.10,11 You may think these things are occurring because of your age, a busy day, or a simple change in routine.
 But nobody knows your body better than you do – so talk to your doctor about any changes you notice.

 For advice on speaking to your doctor, take a look at the Manversation resources.

-There are many treatments that can be used across the different stages of prostate cancer.13 If your prostate cancer is advancing, there are treatment options available that, while not providing a cure, deliver a variety of benefits for this stage of your disease.13
+There are many treatments that can be used across the different stages of prostate cancer.13 If your prostate cancer is advancing, there are treatment options available that, while they may not provide a cure, deliver a variety of benefits for this stage of your disease.13

 - 1. Globocan.
 Prostate Cancer.
 Estimated Incidence, Mortality and Prevalence Worldwide 2012.
 Available at: http://globocan.iarc.fr/old/FactSheets/cancers/prostate-new.asp.
 [Last accessed July 2017]

 - 2. NHS Choices.
 Prostate cancer.
 Introduction.
 Available at: http://www.nhs.uk/conditions/Cancer-of-the-prostate/Pages/Introduction.aspx [Last accessed July 2017]

 - 3. Prostate Cancer UK.
 Are you at risk?
 Available at: http://prostatecanceruk.org/prostate-information/are-you-at-risk [last accessed July 2017]

 - 4. Prostate Cancer UK.
 About prostate cancer: Facts and Figures.
 Available at http://prostatecanceruk.org/prostate-information/about-prostate-cancer [Last accessed July 2017]